-On 20 August 2021, the Company was notified that City of London Investment Management Company Limited had a 5.12% interest in the Company and on 27 August 2021, that 1607 Capital's holding had reduced to 10.97%, no other changes have been notified in the period 1 August 2021 to 4 October 2021.
+On 29 September 2022, the Company was notified that Allspring Global Investments had a 10.1% interest in the Company, no other changes have been notified in the period 1 August 2022 to 30 September 2022.

 Related party transactions

 The Company's transactions with related parties in the year were with its Directors and the Manager.
 There have been no material transactions between the Company and its Directors during the year and the only amounts paid to them were in respect of expenses and remuneration for which there were no outstanding amounts payable at the year end.
 Directors' shareholdings are disclosed on page 46.